hjk789/NXEnhanced/README.md

 ## Future features

-- Add a Preferences screen to tweak some features to your like and save it permanently (which persists saved even after page refreshes and browser restarts).
+- Add a Preferences screen to tweak some features to your like.

 - Assign a domain to a group of domains in the allow/deny lists that can be collapsed/expanded and named.